JakeBecker/vscode-elixir-ls/README.md

 - OTP 18 minimum
 - \>= OTP 20 recommended

+## Troubleshooting

+If ElixirLS isn't working as expected, it may be helpful to inspect the ElixirLS server output.
+First, you must have an Elixir file open in VSCode.
+Open VSCode's Errors and Warnings panel, by clicking on its icons in the bottom bar, at the bottom of VSCode's window.
+At the open panel, select the "Output" pane.
+In the drop-down filter at the top right side of the pane, select ElixirLS.
+There, you will see the output of the ElixirLS server.

 ## Contributing

 Most of the functionality of this extension comes from ElixirLS which is included as a Git submodule in the `elixir-ls` folder.
 Make sure you clone the repo using `git clone --recursive` or run `git submodule init && git submodule update` after cloning.
 To launch the extension from VS Code, run the "Launch Extension" launch config.